FseoGoogle sitelinks are listed after a main search result, in which it is followed by multiple indented sitelink results.

-In addition, sitelinks come from high natural search traffic, strong click through rates and popular internal pages will also appear as sitelinks.
+In addition, sitelinks come from high natural search traffic, strong click-through rates and popular internal pages will also appear as sitelinks.
 If you have unique titles and meta descriptions, these will also show underneath a main page.
 While this is all speculative, Google typically wants sites to display this type of information when it chooses sitelinks.

 Sitelinks are becoming a more important part of an overall Internet presence for all industries.
-Sitelinks are the links that are directly underneath the main link for site results in a Google search.
+Google sitelinks itelinks are the links that are directly underneath the main link for site results in a Google search.
 Those links tend to be related to the main link, focusing on more nuanced and precise categories within the main topic area.
 Depending on the way that the links are being promoted, they may even point to other pages within the main website that is being linked to.

-The main advantage of sitelinks is simple: Having more links on a search engine listing creates a bigger chance that your website will be visited rather than the site of a competitor.
+The main advantage of Google sitelinks is simple: Having more links on a search engine listing creates a bigger chance that your website will be visited rather than the site of a competitor.
 There are other advantages as well, including:

 One of the most important questions for search engine optimization professionals in today’s online market is how to create sitelinks without building backlinks.
 Is there even a way to do this?
 Link building is becoming more difficult every cycle as Google continues to implement programs such as Penguin as well as Panda that punish the efforts of good companies who are simply trying to increase their online real estate.
 As a result, many companies have completely abandoned link building efforts.
 This actually results in the exact opposite effect of what Google purports to try to accomplish: With less relevant companies vying for top search engine slots, there is less relevant content to place in front of search engine queries.